grafana/writers-toolkit/docs/sources/structure/topic-types/landing-page/index.md

 1. Add the `card-grid` shortcode to the front matter.
 This shortcode is for the tiles that appear below ## Explore.

-1. Add the `card-grid` shortcode to the front matter.
-This shortcode is for the tiles that appear below ## Explore.

-   Start each description with a verb.

-   {{< admonition type="note" >}}
-   If left empty, the description for the tile is automatically inherited from the short description front matter in the linked page.
-The descriptions in the front matter, however, are often short and it might be a good idea to add more context, making sure they all start with a verb for consistency.
-   {{< /admonition >}}

    Example:

    ```markdown